-- The role of interpreters is meant for students and graduates of Translation and Interpreting Studies.
+- You are a student or graduate of interpreting studies.
 As the level of interpreting skills is crucial, priority will be given to more advanced students who already have some interpreting experience.

-- Whatever the applicant’s A language, his/her language combination has to include English as a B language: as participants will be allowed to speak their mother tongue, English as a B language is a prerequisite to provide relay interpreting.
+- Your B language is English.
+Whatever the applicant’s A language, his/her language combination has to include English as a B language: as participants will be allowed to speak their mother tongue, English as a B language is a prerequisite to provide relay interpreting.
 C languages are welcome, but not obligatory.

 Note: you can only apply for the role of interpreter as your 1st choice.